 - ONE snap setting tool; we used the SnapSetter from Snap Source

-- All purpose thread to match both fabric and ribbons and/or Invisible Thread in Clear
+- All purpose thread to match both fabric and ribbons and/or Invisible Thread in Clear for the ribbon stitching (our choice)

 - See-through ruler